SamChou19815/sampl/DESIGN_DOCS.md

 program will convert the parse tree to AST (declared in `ast` package), which is mostly done by the `parser` package.
-3. Runtime-Injection: It will inject some runtime functions into the program definitions to allow some useful operations (e.g. I/O). *Currently, this part is not implemented yet.*
+3. Runtime-Injection: It will inject some runtime functions into the program definitions to allow some useful operations (e.g. I/O).
+The primitive and provided runtime can both be injected.
+Primitive runtime library contains basic functions for the language that is impossible to implement in this language (e.g. I/O).
+This runtime will always be injected.
+The user can also choose to inject a provided runtime which is responsible for the interaction between this language and another JVM language.
+This step is mostly done in the `runtime` package.
 4. Type-Checking: It will check whether the program is well-formed according to the [language spec](./LANGUAGE_SPEC.md).
 It is mostly done inside the `ast` packages's node classes.
 In particular, it transforms the raw AST into type-decorated AST, where each expression is decorated